 These plastic crochet sleeping mats for the homeless are a project by humanitarian and environmentally concerned Dawn Warmbold from Arkansas that has warmed many hearts and bodies already.
-Dawn has found her mats to be in high demand.
+Dawn’s plastic bag mats for homeless have been in high demand.

-The sleeping mats are intended for people who are less fortunate, be that the homeless, or people in the third world.
-These crochet mats are remarkable comfortable, and offer just enough to create a barrier between the ground and the body, to help retain body heat while sleeping.
+The sleeping mats are intended for people who are less fortunate, be that the homeless, refugees in camps, or people in the third world.
+These crochet mats are remarkable comfortable and offer just enough to create a barrier between the ground and the body, to help retain body heat while sleeping.
 It’s no problem if the mats get wet as they can easily be dried.

 The mats are also a cleaner way of sleeping.
 Bugs don’t like them.
 And when dirty, they can be easily hosed off, shaken out and be good to go again.